Using Official ISC Packages for Kea

 apk add isc-kea

-If you would only like to install specific components, or subpackages, that is also possible.
-Please refer to the list of packages above to discover which specific packages you need.
+Installing only specific components is also possible.
+Please refer to the list of packages above to determine which specific packages you need.

-Once Kea is installed, it can be configured; the configuration files are located in the /etc/kea/ folder.
+Once Kea is installed, configure it as desired via the files located in the /etc/kea/ folder.

 Installing Premium Hooks

-After setting up the Premium hooks repository, you should be able to install the Kea premium hooks with your platform's package manager.
+After setting up the private hooks repository, you should be able to install the Kea premium hooks with your platform's package manager.

-The following command installs the Flexible Identifier Kea premium hook library; use the same command for other libraries, with the appropriate library name.
+The following example installs the Flexible Identifier Kea premium hook library; the same commands can be used for the other libraries, after substituting the appropriate library name.

 Deb version: